trustedanalytics-ng/platform-wiki/index.md

 You can find a short list of exciting additions and known bugs for the latest release on our [Release Notes](Release_notes.mdnote) page.

+##  Getting Started and FAQ's

+We provide use case examples to get you started with your TAP environment.
+Visit our [community site] (https://community.trustedanalytics.org/welcome) for workshops, tutorials and FAQ's that will help you through the TAP workflow.

 ## UI Walkthrough

 TAP includes an intuitive user interface carefully designed around a data science and  application development collaborative workflow.